 - To be a diverse organization simply means that you have the presence of differences of identity (e.g., gender and people of color) throughout your organization.
 However, an organization can be diverse without being inclusive.
 A company can be diverse without being equitable.

 Inclusion is about folks with different identities feeling and/or being valued, leveraged, and welcomed within a given setting (e.g., your team, workplace, or industry).
 A past participant of mine shared with me the wise words of longtime DEI educator Verna Myers: “Diversity is being asked to the party.
 Inclusion is being asked to dance.”

-You can have a diverse team of talent, but that doesn’t mean that everyone (particularly those with marginalized identities — women and people of color) feel welcome or are valued, given opportunities to grow, or developed by a mentor.
+You can have a diverse team of talent, but that doesn’t mean that everyone (particularly those with marginalized identities — women and people of color) feels welcome or are valued, is given opportunities to grow, or gets career support from a mentor.
 The list goes on.

 What is the D&I meaning?
 Inclusion is not a natural consequence of diversity.
-You can spend $265 million getting a diverse collection of people in the door and never change the environment they walk into.
+You can spend $265 million getting a diverse community of people in the door and never change the environment they walk into.